kigster/sym/README.md

 ## Description

-> __sym__ is a utility and an API that makes it _trivial to encrypt and decrypt sensitive data_.
-Unlike many other existing tools, __sym__'s goal is to dramatically simplify the command line interface (CLI), and make symmetric encryption as routine as listing directories in Terminal.
+> __sym__ is a command line utility and a Ruby API that makes it _trivial to encrypt and decrypt sensitive data_.
+Unlike many other existing encryption tools, __sym__ focuses on usability and streamlined interface (CLI), with the goal of making encryption easy and transparent.
+The result?
+There is no excuse for keeping your application secrets unencrypted :)

 <hr />
 ## Table of Contents